 All the hardware will not get destroyed by USB killer.
-It is said and mentions somewhere in other blogs that Apple products like MacBook Pro are not affected by USB Killer.
+It is said and mentioned somewhere in other blogs that Apple products like MacBook Pro are not affected by USB Killer.
 But this doesn't mean you have to try it.
 If you want to do it, then do it at your own risk.

 Generally, low-end hardware devices are not protected against USB killers.
-Because low-end domestic devices like home PC are not mission-critical devices and saving the cost of manufacturing these devices are not protected against USB Killer.
+Because low-end domestic devices like home PC are not mission-critical devices and save the cost of manufacturing these devices are not protected against USB Killer.

 USB Peripheral Devices uses USB protocol and this protocol does not have any device authentications which makes the system vulnerable so that USB Killer can easily interferer.
 So, manufacturers should develop a system to prevent such devices.

 Ans: Latest version of USB killer is USBKiller V4.It is more dangerous as they can be remotely triggered, smartphone triggered, timed attack, magnetic triggered, along with the old classic instant trigger.